-The Company held other intangibles of \$4.9 million consisting of \$3.0 million of franchise rights and \$1.9 million of tradenames in its International Telecom segment.
-These assets are recorded in other assets on the Company's balance sheet.
+The Company has other intangibles of \$4.7 million consisting of \$3.0 million of franchise rights and \$1.7 million of tradenames in its International Telecom segment.
+These assets are recorded in other assets on the Company's balance sheet as of December 31, 2017.
 In 2016, we assessed the value of a tradename and concluded that its book value exceeded its fair value.
-As a result, we recorded a non-cash impairment charge of \$0.3 million during the year ended December 31, 2016
+As a result, we recorded a non-cash impairment charge of \$0.3 million during the year ended December 31, 2016.

-8. LONG-TERM DEBT
+9. LONG-TERM DEBT

-On December 19, 2014, the Company amended and restated its then existing credit facility with CoBank, ACB and a syndicate of other lenders to provide for a \$225 million revolving credit facility (the "Credit Facility") that includes (i) up to \$10 million under the Credit Facility for standby or trade letters of credit, (ii) up to \$25 million under the Credit Facility for letters of credit that are necessary or desirable to qualify for disbursements from the FCC's mobility fund and (iii) up to \$10 million under a swingline sub-facility.
+The Company has a credit facility with CoBank, ACB and a syndicate of other lenders to provide for a \$225 million revolving credit facility (the "Credit Facility") that includes (i) up to \$10 million under the Credit Facility for standby or trade letters of credit, (ii) up to \$25 million under the Credit Facility for letters of credit that are necessary or desirable to qualify for disbursements from the FCC's mobility fund and (iii) up to \$10 million under a swingline sub-facility.

-Amounts the Company may borrow under the Credit Facility bear interest at a rate equal to, at its option, either (i) the London Interbank

-Offered Rate (LIBOR) plus an applicable margin ranging between 1.50% to 1.75% or (ii) a base rate plus an applicable margin ranging from 0.50% to 0.75%.
+Amounts the Company may borrow under the Credit Facility bear interest at a rate equal to, at its option, either (i) the London Interbank Offered Rate (LIBOR) plus an applicable margin ranging between 1.50% to 1.75% or (ii) a base rate plus an applicable margin ranging from 0.50% to 0.75%.
 Swingline loans will bear interest at the base rate plus the applicable margin for base rate loans.
-The base rate is equal to the higher of (i) 1.00% plus the higher of (x) the one-week LIBOR and (y) the one-month LIBOR; (ii) the federal funds effective rate (as defined in the Credit Facility) plus 0.50% per annum; and (iii) the prime rate (as defined in the Credit Facility).
+The base rate is equal to the higher of (i) 1.00% plus the higher of (x) the oneweek LIBOR and (y) the one-month LIBOR; (ii) the federal funds effective rate (as defined in the Credit Facility) plus 0.50% per annum; and (iii) the prime rate (as defined in the Credit Facility).
 The applicable margin is determined based on the ratio (as further defined in the Credit Facility) of the Company's indebtedness to EBITDA.
 Under the terms of the Credit Facility, the Company must also pay a fee ranging from 0.175% to 0.250% of the average daily unused portion of the Credit Facility over each calendar quarter.

-On January 11, 2016, the Company amended the Credit Facility (the "Amendment") to provide for lender consent to, among other actions, (i) the contribution by the Company of all of its equity interests in ATN Bermuda Holdings, Ltd. to ATN Overseas Holdings, Ltd. in connection with the One Communications Transaction, a one-time, non-pro rata cash distribution by One Communications in an aggregate amount not to exceed \$13.0 million to certain of One Communications' shareholders; and (ii) the incurrence by certain subsidiaries of the Company of secured debt in an aggregate principal amount not to exceed \$60.0 million in connection with the Company's option to finance a portion of the Innovative Transaction.
-The Amendment increases the amount the Company is permitted to invest in "unrestricted" subsidiaries of the Company, which are not subject to the covenants of the Credit Facility, from \$275.0 million to \$400.0 million (as such increased amount shall be reduced from time to time by the aggregate amount of certain dividend payments to the Company's stockholders).
-The Amendment also provides for the incurrence by the Company of incremental term loan facilities, when combined with increases to revolving loan commitments under the Credit Facility, in an aggregate amount not to exceed \$200.0 million, which facilities shall be subject to certain conditions, including proforma compliance with the total net leverage ratio financial covenant under the Credit Facility.
+On January 11, 2016, the Company amended the Credit Facility to increase the amount the Company is permitted to invest in "unrestricted" subsidiaries of the Company, which are not subject to the covenants of the Credit Facility, from \$275.0 million to \$400.0 million (as such increased amount shall be reduced from time to time by the aggregate amount of certain dividend payments to the Company's stockholders).
+The Amendment also provides for the incurrence by the Company of incremental term loan facilities, when combined with increases to revolving loan commitments under the Credit Facility, in an aggregate amount not to exceed \$200.0 million, which facilities shall be subject to certain conditions, including pro forma compliance with the total net leverage ratio financial covenant under the Credit Facility.

-The Credit Facility contains customary representations, warranties and covenants, including a financial covenant that imposes a maximum ratio of indebtedness to EBITDA as well as covenants by the Company limiting additional indebtedness, liens, guaranties, mergers and consolidations, substantial asset sales, investments and loans, sale and leasebacks, transactions with affiliates and fundamental changes.
-In addition, the Credit Facility contains a financial covenant by us that imposes a maximum ratio of indebtedness to EBITDA.
-As of December 31, 2016, the Company was in compliance with all of the financial covenants of the Credit Facility.
-In addition, the Credit Facility restricts our Total Net Leverage (maximum ratio of indebtedness minus unrestricted cash to EBITDA).
+The Credit Facility contains customary representations, warranties and covenants, including a financial covenant that imposes a maximum ratio of indebtedness to EBITDA as well as covenants limiting additional indebtedness, liens, guaranties, mergers and consolidations, substantial asset sales, investments and loans, sale and leasebacks, transactions with affiliates and fundamental changes.
+In addition, the Credit Facility contains a financial covenant that imposes a maximum ratio of indebtedness to EBITDA.
+As of December 31, 2017, the Company was in compliance with all of the financial covenants of the Credit Facility.

-As of December 31, 2016, the Company had no borrowings under the Credit Facility and approximately \$10.6 million of outstanding letters of credit.
+As of December 31, 2017, the Company had no borrowings under the Credit Facility.